Why a new measurement of transparency?

 Why and how should you use this index?

-The T-Index can bring important advantages for public policy and good governance.
+The T-Index can bring important advantages to public policy and good governance.
 It can help to establish benchmarks of transparency and, thus, inform a very specific reform agenda.
 It also offers an international ranking based on facts, not perceptions, which may not only incentivize countries to progress but also offer specific policy targets.
 Finally, it can allow policy-relevant research, as the resulting measurement can be tested in relation to curbing corruption.